chenggroup/chenggroup.github.io/README.md

 # My Wiki

-This repo is generated from [vsoch/mkdocs-jekyll template](https://github.com/vsoch/mkdocs-jekyll), and can also active as a template.
+This repo is generated from [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).

 It adds three main features: